Luke-Skycrawler/Luke-Skycrawler.github.io/source/_posts/MineSweeper.md

 - /img/minesweeper/小屏幕.jpg
 ---

-I resurrected [this](https://github.com/Luke-Skycrawler/Minesweeper) from a folder which must have been untouched for 2 years.
-It's a course work for *Digital Logic Design*. <!-- more -->If you had a FPGA, you are more than welcome to entertain yourself with it.
+Course work for *Digital Logic Design*. <!-- more --> I resurrected [this](https://github.com/Luke-Skycrawler/Minesweeper) from a folder that must have been untouched for 2 years.
+You are more than welcome to entertain yourself with it if you had a FPGA.
 Despite its cringeness, I'm almost proud of that sophomore rookie who finished this within his rations from 11 p.m to 7 a.m. in 4 days.

-The design pamphlet (the full version is in chinese):
+Overview of the design:

 ![](/img/minesweeper/diagram.PNG)